imAIgene-Dream3D/BEHAV3D/docs/source/assistant/reference_experiment_profiles.md

 Often approximately one cell diameter (around 10 micrometres as an initial sizing reference).
 Use observed frame-to-frame overlap to choose tracking:

-- retained overlap: Fragmentation Tracking or Bounded Propagation may work;
+- retained overlap: Fragmentation Propagation or Bounded Propagation may work;
 - lost overlap: use btrack and derive the search radius from measured displacement;
 - division: enable the btrack branching hypothesis;
 - entry or exit at the field boundary: retain initialization and termination hypotheses.